czq142857/IM-NET/README.md

 python main.py --ae --train --epoch 400 --real_size 64 --batch_size_input 16384
 ```
 The above commands will train the AE model 100 epochs in 16<sup>3</sup> resolution (each shape has 4096 sampled points), then 100 epochs in 32<sup>3</sup> resolution, and finally 200 epochs in 64<sup>3</sup> resolution.
-Training on the 13 categories takes about 4 days on one GeForce RTX 2080 Ti GPU.
+Training on the 13 ShapeNet categories takes about 4 days on one GeForce RTX 2080 Ti GPU.

 To train a latent-gan, after training the autoencoder, use the following command to extract the latent codes: